 What do barcode readers, pool enclosures, televisions and backpack chairs all have in common?
-Each of these products has been investigated by a federal agency in the last two months for unlawful importation into the United States.
+Each of these products has been investigated by a federal agency for unlawful importation into the United States.
 The unlawful part?
 They’ve all been charged with intellectual property infringement.

 Section 337 and the ITC

 The agency responsible for IP-based import investigations in the U.S. is the International Trade Commission (ITC).
 The piece of legislation that this agency deals with most often is Section 337 of Title 19.
 Section 337 prohibits the importation or sale of imported articles that infringe a valid and enforceable U.S. patent, trademark or copyright.

 According to records maintained by the ITC, the amount of Section 337 investigations launched each year has been on the rise for the past 50 years:

 - Before 1977 = less than 10 investigations launched per year

 - 2011 = 69 investigations launched (record high)

 In 2015, the most popular type of ITC investigation involved computer and telecommunications products.
 These products accounted for over a quarter (27%) of that year’s Section 337 investigations – the same amount as the next three product categories combined!

 Opening an investigation

 Nearly 90% of Section 337 investigations involve international patent infringement disputes.
 If a U.S. patent owner feels that a Section 337 violation has occurred, they can file a complaint with the ITC.
 The complaint will be reviewed by the ITC’s Office of Unfair Import Investigations (OUII), which will decide whether or not to launch an investigation.
 If an investigation is initiated, the ITC will publish a Notice of Investigation in the Federal Register.